paytonshaltis/paytonshaltis/README.md

 ## 🛠️ Languages, Frameworks, and Tools

 A variety of technologies used to implement some of my projects.
-Click on an icon to see an entire list of the projects that use it!
+Click on an icon to see a list of the projects that use it, as well as other background that I have with each!

 [<img src="./icons/vscode.svg" style="width: 50px"></img>](./vscode-projects.md)
 [<img src="./icons/git.svg" style="width: 50px"></img>](./git-projects.md)